conventional-branch/conventional-branch/content/about/index.md

 # About

-The Conventional Branch specification is inspired by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+The Conventional Branch specification was inspired by [Conventional Commits](https://www.conventionalcommits.org).

 ## Tooling for Conventional Branch